SumeghaGodara/snakemake/_build/html/_sources/basic_tutorial.md.txt

 ```bash
 snakemake --dag | dot -Tpng > dag.png
 ```
-The DAG png file should look something like this,
+- The DAG png file should look something like this,
 ![dag](/img/dag.png)

 ### Snakemake Report

-Snakemake can automatically generate detailed self-contained HTML reports that encompass runtime statistics, provenance information, workflow topology and results.
+> Snakemake can automatically generate detailed self-contained HTML reports that encompass runtime statistics, provenance information, workflow topology and results.

-To create the report simply run
+- To create the report simply run
 ```bash
 snakemake --report report.html
 ```

+- Sample report here

 ### Adding in some Python...

-You can add in some Python to load in the input files, like so:
+- You can add in some Python to load in the input files, like so:

 ```python
 import glob, sys